 In Texas, donations were distributed to South Plains Food Bank in Lubbock, High Plains Food Bank in Amarillo, Food Bank of West Central Texas in Abilene, Minnies Food Pantry in Plano, West Texas Food Bank in Odessa, Concho Valley Food Bank in San Angelo and Wichita Falls Area Food Bank in Wichita Falls.

-In New Mexico, donations went to The Food Depot in Santa Fe, Roadrunner Food Bank in Albuquerque and Storehouse New Mexico in Albuquerque.
+In New Mexico, donations went to The Food Depot in Santa Fe and Roadrunner Food Bank and Storehouse New Mexico, both in Albuquerque.

 About The United Family

-A self-distributing company with headquarters and distribution centers in Lubbock, The United Family currently operates 100 retail grocery stores under four unique banners: United Supermarkets, Market Street, Amigos and Albertsons Market.
-It also operates 41 convenience stores under three unique banners: United Express, Market Street Express and Albertsons Market Express.
+A self-distributing company with headquarters and distribution centers in Lubbock, The United Family operates 100 retail grocery stores under four banners – United Supermarkets, Market Street, Amigos and Albertsons Market.
+It also has 41 convenience stores under the banners of United Express, Market Street Express and Albertsons Market Express.

-The United Family also includes ancillary operations R.C.
+A wholly-owned subsidiary of Albertsons Companies Inc., the company also includes ancillary operations R.C.
 Taylor Distributing, USM Manufacturing and Llano Logistics.
-The company is a wholly-owned subsidiary of Albertsons Companies Inc.

 [RELATED: United Supermarkets, Rainier Fruit Continue Sock Donations In TX]